Kitware/SMTK/doc/userguide/mesh/concepts.rst

   association with a model entity, material, boundary condition, or initial condition.
 As a set, each :smtk:`MeshSet` supports set-theoretic actions (intersect, difference and union).
-Each `MeshSet` instance holds a reference to a parent collection (described below) and provides methods for setting attributes, computing subsets, and accessing individual meshes.
+Each `MeshSet` instance holds a reference to a parent resource (described below) and provides methods for setting attributes, computing subsets, and accessing individual meshes.
 A `MeshSet` also has access to its underlying `CellSet` and `PointSet`.